oci-landing-zones/terraform-oci-modules-networking/examples/oke-private-network-native/README.md

 <!-- BEGIN_TF_DOCS -->
-# OKE Flannel networking architecture - topology provisioning
+# OKE Native networking architecture - topology provisioning

 ## Description

-This is an example for a Flannel CNI with Private API Endpoint, Private Worker Nodes and Public Load Balancers instantiation of the ```terraform-oci-cis-landing-zone-networking``` networking core module.
+This is an example for a VCN NATIVE CNI with Private API Endpoint, Private Worker Nodes and Public Load Balancers instantiation of the ```terraform-oci-cis-landing-zone-networking``` networking core module.

 It is designed to use NSGS instead of Security Lists.